jporcelli/comment_engine/README.md

 Next include you're documents script which should typically define a function such as,

-  /**
-   * Function in script for document you wish to enable real time commenting from */ function comment(){
+  function comment(){

     // retrieve comment text from the DOM